st143575/steppenwolf.github.io/source/_posts/SPP.md

 # How does the proposed method (SPP) work?
 {% asset_img figure_2.png 800 700 %}

+**In short:** Prompt a single LLM to dynamically simulate multiple personas (e.g., domain expert, target audience etc.), elicit the domain knowledge of each persona, and engage in a multi-turn self-collaboration with self-revision and self-feedback for solving knowledge-intensive and reasoning-intensive tasks.

 1. **Persona Identification**
 	- Goal: Identify multiple participants with special personas that are essential for solving the particular task.
 	- Input: a sequence of text describing the task + two demonstration examples